Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Curvature effects

 We now consider the case of a larger prolate ellipsoid (Fig.~\ref{fig5}i-l) whose total surface corresponds to a spherical shell with $R/p_0\sim 3.12$ in the amorphous phase.
-In this case, the curvature is less heterogeneous ($\max(\mathcal{K})/\min(\mathcal{K})=8.6$) and its effect on the defect arrangement less critical.
+In this case, the curvature is less heterogeneous ($\max(k_G)/\min(k_G)=8.6$) and its effect on the defect arrangement less critical.
 We observe instead the proliferation of a large number of tightly bound $5-7$ defects (as each $5-7$ pair has a net total topological charge of $0$) that are organised as chains called \emph{scars} in the literature~\cite{Irvine2010}, in such a way that the observed configuration is akin to an $HP^*$ configuration, with elongated scars of pentagon-heptagon pairs spanning the whole shell (panel~k).
 Interestingly, we notice that pentagons whose charge is not locally neutralised by the presence of a contacting negative charge heptagons are placed in proximity of the regions with the largest positive curvature (dashed circles in Fig.~\ref{fig5}j-k).
-This behaviour is confirmed by the profile of the number density of non-hexagonal polygons in Fig.~\ref{fig6} (orange line) which is approximately uniform and therefore insensitive to the curvature.
+This behaviour is confirmed by the profile of the number density of non-hexagonal polygons in Fig.~\ref{fig6} (orange line) which shows that, in this case, defects populate the entire ellipsoidal surface, regardless of curvature.

 We argue that there are two main physical effects underlying these results.
 First, defects with the largest positive topological charges are attracted by regions of higher positive curvature.
 When this effect is dominant, for instance in smaller shells with large curvature variations, all the topological charge can be localized in region of maximal curvature, while the rest of the shell is left free of defects.
 Analogous behaviors were previously reported in the literature in systems such as elastic curved crystals~\cite{Jimenez_et_al_PRL_2016} and emulsions of two immiscible fluids stabilised by a packed film of colloidal spheres at the droplet fluid interface~\cite{Burke_et_al_Soft_Matter_2015}.
 Interestingly, this effect also appears to play an important role in animal morphogenesis --the process whereby animal tissues attain their complex shapes-- as recently discussed in~\cite{MetselaarHydra,maroudasack,livio_science_advances}.